 What do you think of when the word crepes come to mind?

-For most of us, we grew up with a few standard versions of crepes: dressed with Nutella and banana slices or stuffed with whipped cream and a sad, disproportionate number of sliced strawberries sprinkled with powdered sugar.
+Most of us in Singapore grew up with a few standard variations of crepes, most distinctly the one that was dressed in Nutella and banana slices or stuffed with whipped cream and a sad, disproportionate number of sliced strawberries and sprinkled with powdered sugar.

-There’s a lot more to the crepe than a sugar-laden treat, and these creperies in Singapore are no longer satisfied with the image these flat pancakes conjure in our heads.
-From classic French techniques to innovative, fusion-styled crepes, read on for the full list of where to get the best crepes in town.
+But there’s a lot more to a crepe than being a messily put-together, sugar bomb, and these artisanal creperies in town are no longer satisfied with the tragic mental image that these flat pancake conjure up in our heads.

-(Hero and featured image credit: Monika Grabkowska on Unsplash)
+(Hero and featured image credit: The French Fold)

 If you’re hankering for a spot of crepes and galettes with no frills attached, you’ll find yourself right at home with the menu at Entre-Nous Creperie.
 Besides a range of savoury galettes that’ll satisfy your main dish cravings, be sure to leave space for the Brittany-styled crepes.
 Here, the selection varies from simple salted butter caramel and cooked apples to more decadent blends of ice cream, sauce and fruits.

 L’Angelus has been in Singapore’s dining scene for quite some time, and one of the main highlights of the menu that people constantly go back for has to be its Les crêpes Suzette.
 Here, thinly folded crepes find themselves bathed orange-butter sauce, flambéed at the table with some Grand Marnier liquer for good measure.